The Hatfield House paintings by Marcus Gheeraerts II

 Since we had children my murals are a lot more innocent and far less graphic than most Bacchic art.
 My intention was to create a flirtatious but not lewd scene vaguely reminiscent of A Midsummer's Night Dream (or more recently Alice in Wonderland).
 Actually from a 20st century viewpoint I have to say a better match would be a Tolkienesque Middle Earth and by an early 21st century viewpoint the video game World of Warcraft (though they all fall short of those murals).
 However, the Triumph of Neptune by Nicolas Poussin (and others by him) is pretty reminicent of one of my favorite murals at Hatfield.

 I realized that I knew a painter whose technique was far better than any of the Carracci brothers.
-He knew the human form about 50X better than what Annibale Carracci did.
+He knew the human form many times better than what Annibale Carracci did.
 Frankly Marcus Gheeraerts the younger was almost as good in that area as DaVinci.
 Marcus Gheeraerts mainly did portraits and practically the only people who could afford him were aristocrats and royalty.
 None of them wanted to be painted nude so he had never done many if any nudes.

 That gave me an idea and leads us back to how I kept Marcus Gheeraerts and the other artists from returning to London while the plague was still running its course.
 I had to make it fun for him and lots of others so they would not go back to London where they could make more money but die of the plague.
 The promise of being able to paint murals of nearly nude women did it.
 That works on most men and Marcus was no exception.
 The idea attracted him because nobody had ever asked him to do nudes before.
 He wasn't against it at all.
 He wanted to paint nudes very much.